-- Context surrounding IVD in brachytherapy. - Overview of the tools available, their performances and limitations for IVD in brachytherapy. - Know the key challenges associated with IVD in brachytherapy. - Provide a "skeleton framework" to set-up an IVD in your clinic → Pointers
+- Context surrounding IVD in brachytherapy. - Overview of the tools available and use for clinical IVD in brachytherapy. - Know the key challenges associated with IVD in brachytherapy. - ✓ and possible solutions and NextGEN tools... - Provide a "skeleton framework" to set-up an IVD in your clinic → Pointers